akaoio/xmd/blueprint/idea.md

 plan 900 // call plan function with param price = 900
 ```

-Would print "price is 900", because it "price" in "plan" is local
+Would print "price is 900", because "price" in "plan" is local

 ---